NBISweden/workshop-RNAseq/labs/kallisto.md

     kallisto/kallisto quant -i hsGRCh38_kallisto <FILE1>.fastq <FILE2>.fastq -o <OUTPUT_DIR_NAME>

 Running Kallisto on all the 12 samples with 100 bootstraps may take an hour or so, depending on your machine and settings.
-The time on a MacBook Pro with four threads and 16 Gb of RAM was ... minutes.

 ## Running Sleuth